-Louisiana law provides protections for employees’ and applicants’ personal Internet accounts (H.B.
-340).
+Louisiana law provides protections for employees’ and applicants’ personal Internet accounts (LA Rev. Stat.
+Sec.
+51:1951 et seq.).
 More specifically, under the Personal Online Account Privacy Protection Act, employers are prohibited from:

 • Requesting or requiring employees or applicants to disclose usernames, passwords, or other authentication information that allows access to their personal online accounts; or